19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Random Encounters.md

 - If they succeed, they spot the creature at a distance of about 60 feet *(or 2d6x10 feet)*.
 	- If they succeeded by 5 or more, the creature is unaware of them.
 		- Staying undetected for an extended time requires stealth ([Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md)) checks from each PC within sight range of the creature.
-- If all players fail, they do not spot the creature until it is 30 feet away.
+- If they fail, they do not spot the creature until it is 30 feet away.
 	- If it is hostile, roll [Initiative](../../Game%20Procedures/Combat/Initiative.md).
 	- PCs are [Surprised](../../Game%20Procedures/Conditions/Surprised.md) if they were asleep or if the creature is stealthy.